Posts

 It’s also very much an accepted and widely used scale.
 Many review aggregate compendiums employ the system, which means that it’s hard to reap the benefits of their recommendation algorithms if you fail to comply with it.
 To review something and not be able to at least offer a placement somewhere on the sacred five-point scale is sacrilege, so you best have some placement.

 That in mind, I don’t think the system is necessarily entirely clear.
-Is my 1 star the same as the next person’s?
+Is my one star the same as the next person’s?
 Thus, for the sake of clarity, my star scale ranks as such:

 1. One Star (★☆☆☆☆)